Steinberg's (supermarket): Expansion

 For several decades, and until the late 1980s, Steinberg's was the largest supermarket chain in the province of Quebec.
-Store outlets could be spotted in nearly every district of the island of Montreal and was a major competitor for chains like Provigo and Metro.
+Store outlets could be spotted in nearly every district of the island of Montreal and were major competitors for chains like Provigo and Metro.
 Sam Steinberg was one of the first employers to implement mandatory bilingualism (English and French) for all his personnel and as a result, the company became so entrenched in Quebec culture that among French speaking Quebecers, "Je fais mon Steinberg" ("I'm doing my Steinberg's") became a synonym for going grocery shopping, regardless of supermarket chain.

 In 1959, Steinberg's made its expansion west of Ottawa into Ontario by acquiring 38 Ontario stores that Grand Union had put up for sale.
 This formed the basis of Steinberg's Ontario division.
 Until Loblaws expanded into Quebec through acquisition, there had been an unspoken agreement between Steinberg's and Loblaws that one would not enter the other's market.
 What Steinberg's found was that the locations of many of the Grand Union stores they acquired were in less-than-ideal locations compared to their already established competitors, and over time most were closed or relocated to new stores.
 The Ontario stores lost money because of competition, poor locations, and the imposition of a Quebec style of management and retailing that did not suit the Ontario market.
 The branding of Steinberg's Ontario supermarkets was changed in the late 1960s to Miracle Food Marts outside of eastern Ontario, some operating next to a Miracle Mart department store.
 A new food and drug store chain, Miracle Ultra-Mart stores, was introduced in the mid-1980s.
 The main warehousing and administrative offices were in Rexdale (Etobicoke, now part of Toronto).
-The Ottawa, Cornwall and Brockville stores were part of the Quebec division rather than the Ontario division.
+The Ottawa, Cornwall, and Brockville stores were part of the Quebec division rather than the Ontario division.

-At one point a hypermarket was introduced called Steinberg Beaucoup, which consisted of a Steinberg's grocery, a Miracle Mart department store and Le Quick and Pik-Nik restaurants, all under the same roof.
+At one point a hypermarket was introduced called Steinberg Beaucoup, which consisted of a Steinberg's grocery, a Miracle Mart department store, and Le Quick and Pik-Nik restaurants, all under the same roof.
 In Ontario, they were opened as "Miracle Beaucoup" stores with Miracle Food Mart as the grocery store.
 The first two Beaucoup stores were opened in Laval, Quebec, and Bramalea, Ontario.

 Steinberg's owned and operated several well-known businesses aside from their own name-brand supermarket chain: